Academic-Internet-Identity/AII/README.md

 - Management of subjects and schedules.
 (Developing)
 - Creation and management of groups and assignment of subjects.
 (Developing)
 - Integration with external APIs for data querying.
+- Payment handling: Users can make secure payments through the platform.
+- File management: Users can upload, share, and delete files.
+- Request and process generation: Supports the creation and tracking of academic or administrative requests.
 - Administration panel for approval of registrations.
 - User interface developed in React.
 - Backend developed in Motoko